 b.
 Research Data requests are bona fide research requests that involve record-level or aggregate data from PSBC.

-PSBC has delegated authority in research review through the PSBC Research Review Committee.
+PSBC has delegated authority to approve the release of data through the PSBC Research Review Committee.

 PSBC is authorized to release Research requests which meet all of the following criteria: